jocoder22/Linux-Server-Project/README.md

   - chmod 644 .ssh/authorized_keys

 ## Configure the ssh login
-  ## open the configuration file
+  # Open the configuration file
   - sudo vim /etc/ssh/sshd_config
-  ## Update the follow configuration
+  # Update the follow configuration
     change Port from 22 to 2200
     change PermitRootLogin to no
-    change PasswordAuthentication to no save and close the file
+    change PasswordAuthentication to no
+  - save and close the file
-## restart ssh service
+  # Restart ssh service
   - sudo service ssh restart

 ## Configure server Uncomplicated Firewall
   - sudo ufw status